gillian-guide/gillian-guide.github.io/docs/optimization.en.md

         If your game won't start at all, your GPU doesn't support the latest version.
 Use the Legacy version instead.
 === "Legacy"
     !!! warning ""
-        Only use this version if your GPU only supports the Legacy version.
+        * Only use this version if your GPU only supports the Legacy version.
 See the warning above to make sure.
+        * If using an Intel iGPU, stick to [1.10.1](https://github.com/doitsujin/dxvk/releases/tag/v1.10.1)([async](https://github.com/Sporif/dxvk-async/releases/tag/1.10.1)) instead.

     - Instructions:
         * Go to the [1.10.3 release of DXVK](https://github.com/doitsujin/dxvk/releases/tag/v1.10.3) and download the :material-zip-box:`dxvk-1.10.3.tar.gz`.